-- Ensure that this policy and the standards of business conduct are brought to the attention of employees for whom they are responsible, and that they are aware of its implications for their work; - Ensure that employees are aware of the requirement to follow and comply with the policy and the standards of business conduct.
-The standards of business conduct will be discussed at performance reviews, consultant appraisals and as part of the consultant job plan reviews as appropriate; - Support their employees in the application of the policy and the standards of business conduct, seeking advice from the Director of Corporate Governance if required.
+- Ensure that this policy and the standards of business conduct are brought to the attention of employees for whom they are responsible, and that they are aware of its implications for their work; - Ensure that employees are aware of the requirement to follow and comply with the policy and the standards of business conduct and actively seek declarations at regular intervals in respect of interests, secondary employment and gifts/hospitality from employees.
+The standards of business conduct will be discussed and declarations sought at performance reviews, consultant appraisals and as part of the consultant job plan reviews as appropriate;

-6.5 Staff
+• Support their employees in the application of the policy and the standards of business conduct, seeking advice from the Director of Corporate Governance if required.

-Conduct of Staff
+6.6 Employees and Independent Members Staff Conduct of Employees